aldeacomputer/aldea-js/packages/piping/README.md

 The protocol is simple.
 Each event has an id, a name and a body.
 All of that gets encoded in the following way:

-- protocol identifer: the word `aldea` in ascii.
+- protocol identifier: the word `aldea` in ascii.
 5 bytes.
 - the length of the name of the event.
 4 bytes.
 - the length of the body.4 bytes.
 - the id.
 4 bytes.